mvysny/karibu-testing/karibu-testing-v10/README.md

     }
 }
 btn._click()
-MockVaadin.clientRoundtrip() // necessary, to run the handlers
+MockVaadin.clientRoundtrip() // necessary, to run the handlers.
+However, this is called automatically
+// if your looks up a component as a next action.
 ```

 Since Karibu-Testing 2.2.1.